Architecture

 Crate layout

-The repository is organized as a Cargo workspace with four members:
+The repository is organized as a Cargo workspace with eight members:

 Cargo.toml <- workspace root (members: ., crates/*)